jac-uk/documentation/docs/architecture/index.md

 ## <a name="component"></a> Level 3: Component diagrams

-The following diagrams are aimed at architects and developers and show more detail on the components of the software containers we are developing.
+The following diagrams are aimed at architects and developers and show more detail on the components of the software containers being developed.
 In particular we identify the key configurables of each container.

 _Coming soon!_